bitboxer/bitboxer.de/_posts/2014-06-21-hackathons-done-wrong.md

 Hackathons were meant to be places where people sit together, work on stuff and share their knowledge.
-But if you attach a huge amount of money to the #1 price, the knowledge sharing is lost.
+But if you attach a huge amount of money to the #1 prize, the knowledge sharing is lost.
 Why do you want to share stuff if you will lose the competition because of that?
-The guy that comes to your table could be an evil spy from another team that will grab the price from you if you share too much.
+The guy that comes to your table could be an evil spy from another team that will grab the prize from you if you share too much.

 And adding aggressive, testosterone driven wording is not very helpful either.